-- 1. This is a civil action seeking declaratory relief arising from Plaintiff's contract of insurance with the Defendants. - 2.
-In light of the Coronavirus global pandemic and state and local orders mandating that all non-essential in store businesses must shut down on March 20, 2020, Plaintiff's dental office has suffered business loss.
-Because of the shutdown, Plaintiff only performs emergency services for patients as opposed to preventive dental care as needed but not more than once a week or once every two weeks. - 3.
-Plaintiff's insurance policies provide coverage for all non-excluded business losses, and thus provide coverage here. - 4.
-As a result, Plaintiff is entitled to declaratory relief that its business is covered for all business losses that have been incurred in an amount greater than \$200,000.00 (or \$100,000 a month gross income).
+1. This is a civil action seeking declaratory relief arising from Plaintiff's contract of insurance with the Defendant, Travelers.

+2. In light of the Coronavirus global pandemic and state and local orders mandating that all non-essential in store businesses must shut down on March 20, 2020, Plaintiff's live event sound and stage business has suffered business loss.
+Because of the shutdown, Plaintiff was unable to operate his business.

+3. Plaintiff's insurance policy provided coverage for all non-excluded business losses, and thus provide coverage here.

+4. As a result, Plaintiff is entitled to declaratory relief that its business is covered for all business losses that have been incurred in an amount greater than \$80,000.